rabbitmq/messaging-topology-operator/README.md

 It uses the generated default user secret from RabbitmqCluster (set in `rabbitmqcluster.status.binding`) to authenticate with RabbitMQ server.
 If your RabbitmqCluster is deployed with import definitions or provided default user credentials, the default user secret from `rabbitmqcluster.status.binding` may not be correct and Messaging Topology Operator will fail with authentication error.
+If your RabbitmqCluster is configured to serve management traffic over TLS, you may need to configure the Messaging Topology Operator to trust the CA that signed the server's certificates.
+For more information, see [this doc](./docs/installation/management-over-https.md).

 ## Contributing